Due to unforeseen circumstances, the 2014 lecture has been postponed until spring 2015, date to be announced.

 About the paintings in the current exhibition, Leber says: "My paintings, synthesized from observation and imagination, are the dialogue between the seen and the remembered, the planned and the surprise that happens on the canvas.
 In these images of water and women a tension is created between representation and abstraction as the figures appear and disappear in the fluid surface of each paintings.
 Water is a mysterious and vita element, intimately linked to birth, sustenance and the feminine.
 Working with both brush and palette knife, I layer one color over another.
 In this way, the contrasts of opacity and transparency, of thick and thin, solid and liquid are the dance of my paintings."

 Torso, oil on canvas, 2012 Liquid, oil on canvas, 2012

-There will be a gallery talk with the artist on October 2 at 2 p.m. followed by an opening reception from 3-5 p.m.
+There was a gallery talk with the artist on October 2 at 2 p.m. followed by an opening reception from 3-5 p.m.

-This event is free, and the public is encouraged to attend.
+This event was free, and the public was encouraged to attend.

 For further information, contact Carolyn Arnold at firstname.lastname@example.org or 413.559.5544.

 I MAKE ME UP: The Work of Robert Seydel and his Pupils